 Board of Directors Profile

 i.
-MRS ESTHER EGHOBAMIEN-MSHELIA – Co-Chair
+OLUFUNKE BARUWA – Co-Chair

-Dr. Akiyode-Afolabi is a legal practitioner and the Executive Director of Women Advocates Research and Documentation Center (WARDC).
+Ms. Akiyode-Afolabi is a legal practitioner and the Executive Director of Women Advocates Research and Documentation Center (WARDC).
 She is a dedicated human rights defender with specialization in gender, peace, security and international human rights law.
 In recognition of her commitment and efforts on behalf of her fellow citizens, the International League for Human Rights USA named her a recipient of the 1999 Defenders’ Day Awards.
 Abiola has also led several coalitions including Gender and Constitution Reform Network (GECORN) founded in 2003.
 She has published extensively on women’s political participation and has also worked as a consultant on several projects to both local and international organizations.

-v.
+iv.
 SAUDATU MAHDI, MFR

-Hajia Mahdi coordinates the Women’s Rights Advancement and Protection Alternative.
+Hajia Saudatu Mahdi coordinates the Women’s Rights Advancement and Protection Alternative as the Secretary General.
 She has to her credit over 20 published and unpublished presentations on violence against women, Shari’a and women’s rights, women in democracy, women in education, CEDAW and the African Union Protocol on the Rights of Women in Africa.
 She has participated in and piloted varied studies on gender with specific focus on violence against women, bodily integrity of women and girls, gender gap analysis in Nigeria towards project implementation and research documentation on women’s political participation in Nigeria.
 From 2001 to date she has worked closely with lawyers and activists to develop a national law on violence against women under the auspices of the Legislative Advocacy Coalition on Violence Against Women.

-vi.
+v.
 DR. OTIVE IGBUZOR

 Dr. Igbuzor is the Executive Director of the African Centre for Leadership, Strategy & Development (Centre LSD).He is the immediate past International Head of campaigns of Action Aid International and Country Director of Action Aid Nigeria.
 Action Aid International is an international organization working with people, communities, associates and partners in over 50 countries in Africa, Asia, the Americas and Europe to eradicate poverty and injustice.
 He is also an honourable Commissioner in the Police Service Commission (PSC).
 Prior to joining ActionAid, he was a Programme Co-ordinator of Centre for Democracy and Development (CDD), an independent research, information and training institution dedicated to policy oriented scholarship on questions of democratic development and peace building in the West African sub-region.